neelsmith/SimpleLexica.jl/docs/src/index.md

 barbar = search(latdict, "barbarian")
 ```

-Get text of articles from a `Lexicon`.
+Get the text of articles from a `Lexicon`.

 ```@example quick
 articles(barbar)